vlad-lis/IH_DA_FT_JAN_2023/Class_Materials/Web_Scraping/Lab/Lab_Web_Scraping_1st_Prototype_Expansion.md

 - Do we build the interaction with the user in the same notebook as the web-scraping?
 - Where do we store the scraped songs?

-**Scheduling / Automation:**

-- Should we scrape billboard / wikipedia every time a user sends a request?

 **Testing:**

 - Does it work when you test it with a real user (a colleague)?